quiquee/obc-docs/protocol-spec.md

 ### 3.1.3 Synchronization Messages
 Synchronization protocol starts with discovery, described above in section 3.1.1, when a peer realizes that it's behind or its current block is not the same with others.
 A peer broadcasts either `SYNC_GET_BLOCKS`, `SYNC_STATE_GET_SNAPSHOT`, or `SYNC_STATE_GET_DELTAS` and receives `SYNC_BLOCKS`, `SYNC_STATE_SNAPSHOT`, or `SYNC_STATE_DELTAS` respectively.

 The installed consensus plugin (e.g. pbft) dictates how synchronization protocol is being applied.
-Each message is designed for specific situation:
+Each message is designed for a specific situation:

 **SYNC_GET_BLOCKS** requests for a range of contiguous blocks expressed in the message `payload`, which is an object of `SyncBlockRange`.
 ```